k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

    >
    >  * The BASE_URL_TEMPLATE, the server URL, shall include the key_id inside the URL with {} wrapping brackets, for example: https://<KMS-host>/api/keys/{key_id}
    >  * Relevant config.ini parameters, like user and password, are encrypted and are not saved in the file in their clear/plain form.
-   >  * Changes at the config.ini file shall be done on all Fabric nodes.
+   >  * Changes in the config.ini file shall be done on all Fabric nodes.

 3. In Fabric, run ``activatekey name='<name>' generatorType='Java_AES' storeType='KMIP_KMS'``.